dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 - The argument is an expression but does not have a known storage variable.
 - An overload exists that differs by the presence or absence of `in`.
 In that case, the by value overload is a better match.

-These rules are useful as you update existing code to use readonly reference arguments.
+These rules are useful as you update existing code to use read only reference arguments.
 Inside the called method, you can call any instance method that uses by value parameters.
 In those instances, a copy of the `in` parameter is created.
 Because the compiler can create a temporary variable for any `in` parameter, you can also specify default values for any `in` parameter.
-The following code uses that to specify the origin (point 0,0) as the default value for the second point:
+The following code specifies the origin (point 0,0) as the default value for the second point:

 [!code-csharp[InArgumentDefault](../../samples/csharp/reference-semantics/Program.cs#InArgumentDefault "Specifying defaults for an in parameter")]

-To force the compiler to pass readonly arguments by reference, specify the `in` modifer on the arguments at the callsite, as shown in the following code:
+To force the compiler to pass read only arguments by reference, specify the `in` modifer on the arguments at the call site, as shown in the following code:

 [!code-csharp[UseInArgument](../../samples/csharp/reference-semantics/Program.cs#ExplicitInArgument "Specifying an In argument")]

-The `in` parameter designation can also be used with reference types or built in numeric values.
+The `in` parameter designation can also be used with reference types or numeric values.
 However, the benefits in both cases are minimal, if any.

 ## `ref readonly` returns